-In Malta, chiropractic is regulated by the Council for the Profession Complementary to Medicine (CPCM). together with other 18 other health professions such as dentistry or physiotherapy.
+In Malta, chiropractic is regulated by the Council for the Profession Complementary to Medicine (CPCM).
 The main role of the CPCM is to protect both patients and practitioners, in relation to Health & Safety and Education Standards.

-The title of ‘Chiropractor’ in Malta is protected, in fact it is illegal for anyone to call themselves a chiropractor unless duly registered with the council.
+In Malta, the title of Chiropractor is protected under the Maltese Health Care Protection Act.; it is illegal for anyone to call themselves a chiropractor unless duly registered with the council.

 An updated list of all, or a single practitioner verification, may be obtained contacting the registrar of the Council, or alternatively by requesting it through our ‘Contact Us‘ link.